-ClearLoans is an Australia-based guarantor-required lender.
-It is necessary for an applicant to have a friend or family member as a guarantor in order to secure a personal loan from ClearLoans.
+ClearLoans is an Australia-based lender which requires an applicant to have a friend or family member act as a guarantor to secure a personal loan from ClearLoans.

-ClearLoans’ dependency on guarantors enables them to loan money to riskier borrowers with bad credit scores and/or those who are unemployed.
+The requirement for a guarantor enables them to loan money to riskier borrowers with bad credit scores, as well as those who are unemployed.

 - Bad credit or unemployment ok

 - Ability to settle loan early with no fees